IbbyAutoWorks/IbbyAutoWorks.github.io/AutomotiveRepairAgreement.md

 repair, pre-existing weak components (including but not limited to: rusted bolts, brittle plastic clips, seized suspension components, degraded wiring, or corroded brake lines) may break or fail entirely.
-   - IbbyAuto™ shall NOT be liable for the failure or breakage of pre-existing degraded, rusted, or brittle components during the standard repair process.
+   - Ibby Auto Works™ shall NOT be liable for the failure or breakage of pre-existing degraded, rusted, or brittle components during the standard repair process.
    - If secondary part failures occur, the Technician will pause work and notify the Customer of the additional parts and labor required to safely proceed.